Camp Blanding: History

+The base was a holding center for 343 Japanese, German, and Italian immigrant residents of the United States who were interned as potential security risks by the federal government.
+Additionally, between 1942 and 1946, Camp Blanding hosted a prisoner of war camp which at its peak held 1,200 Germans.
+It was broken down into fifteen separate smaller camps hosting between 250 and 300 prisoners each.
+A small cemetery is located on the grounds of the former POW camp, which formerly contained the bodies of six German prisoners who died while held at Camp Blanding between July 1944 and October 1945.
+In April 1946, the remains were removed to Fort Benning, Georgia as part of a post-war consolidation along with remains from several other small POW cemeteries in the Southeast.
+Thereafter, the cemetery was closed, however, the original grave markers remain.
+Additionally five settler-era cemeteries are located on Camp Blanding property.
+None are maintained, and are heavily overgrown.
+One, Oak Grove Cemetery, is currently inaccessible due to being located inside the buffer area for the Camp Blanding Impact Range, but was an active cemetery from 1829 to 1968, well after the establishment of the impact area.

 At one point during the war, the camp contained the population of the fourth-largest city in Florida.
 It had 10,000 buildings, 125 miles of paved roads, and the largest hospital in the state.
 It was one of the largest training bases in the country.
 There were several newspapers published at the camp during the war, which helped provide insights into daily life at the camp, such as The Bulletin, the Bayonet, and the Camp Blanding Report.
 After the war, Camp Blanding was the headquarters of the Military District of Florida and was commanded by Brigadier General Charles S. Kilburn.

 An expeditionary airfield consisting of two gravel runways capable of accommodating C-130 Hercules aircraft was added in the 1970s along with the reactivation of the artillery training range and parachute drop zones.

 From 2001 until 2008, Camp Blanding was used by the Southeast Region of the Civil Air Patrol to host their Southeast Region Encampment for cadets.
-The Florida Wing of Civil Air Patrol continues to use Camp Blanding for their wing-level summer cadet encampments.
+The Florida Wing of Civil Air Patrol continues to use Camp Blanding for their wing-level cadet encampments.